A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Results

 In Fig. \ref{fig:HH_results} we have calculated the confusion matrices for the test cases considered for the H\'enon-Heiles system along side the Poincar\'e sections that correspond to those energies.
-Then, a sample of $10^{5}$, randomly chosen, initial conditions where classified for each case and then plotted over the Poincar\'e section to visually present the classification provided by $\Delta \mathcal{L}$.
-The same process was done for the Chirikov Standard Map as show in Fig. \ref{fig:SM_results}.
-Lastly, we computed the chaos fraction as a function of $\mathcal{H}$ for the H\'enon-Heiles in Fig \ref{fig:chaos_frac} A) and as a function of $\mathrm{K}$ for the Chirikov Standard Map in Fig. \ref{fig:chaos_frac} B) using $\Delta \mathcal{L}$ and the Smaller Alignment Index (SALI) for $50$ values of each. in both cases, SALI and $\Delta \mathcal{L}$ produced very close results, highlighting the great performance of $\Delta \mathcal{L}$, specially if one considers the simplicity and computational advantage that this new chaos indicator introduces.
-It is, however, worth noting that SALI can lead to the misclassification of some trajectories known in the field as "sticky", which are usually close to the borders existing between regular and chaotic regions inside the phase space, and that will require to be integrated for longer times in order to unveil their true dynamical nature.
+A confusion matrix is a table used to evaluate the performance of a classification algorithm, as it provides a detailed summary of how the prediction made by the model compares to the actual values.
+In our case, the rows of the matrix represent the true labels (the classification as regular or chaotic provided by SALI), while the columns correspond to the predicted labels by $\Delta \mathcal{L}$.
+For a binary classification problem, the matrix has four components: TP (true positives), TN (true negatives), FP (false positives) and FN (false negatives).
+These were previously defined at the beginning of this section.
+Then, a sample of $10^{5}$, randomly chosen, initial conditions were classified for each case and then plotted over the Poincar\'e section to visually present the classification provided by $\Delta \mathcal{L}$.
+The same process was carried out for the Chirikov Standard Map as show in Fig. \ref{fig:SM_results}.
+Lastly, we computed the chaos fraction as a function of the energy for H\'enon-Heiles in Fig \ref{fig:chaos_frac} A) and as a function of $\mathrm{K}$ for the Chirikov Standard Map in Fig. \ref{fig:chaos_frac} B) using $\Delta \mathcal{L}$ and SALI for $50$ values of the model parameters.
+In both cases, SALI and $\Delta \mathcal{L}$ produced very close results, highlighting the great performance of $\Delta \mathcal{L}$, especially if one considers the simplicity and computational advantage that this new chaos indicator introduces.